Skip to main content

 Clinical Requirements

-The traditional disaster medicine fellow works a total of six clinical shifts per month at Eskenazi Hospital, IU Health Methodist Hospital or one of the IU Health community emergency departments.
-The fellow is responsible for direct supervision and clinical teaching of the Emergency Medicine residents, medical students and other rotators in the department.
+The traditional disaster medicine fellow works a total of six clinical shifts per month at Eskenazi Hospital and one of the IU Health community emergency departments.
+The fellow is responsible for direct supervision and clinical teaching of the Emergency Medicine residents and medical students in the department.
 In addition, the fellow is responsible for ensuring that clinical duties do not interfere with required fellowship responsibilities, and all scheduling is completed through the assigned departmental representative.
-Any additional clinical time must not violate duty hour limits.
+Additional moonlighting clinical work may be available after discussion with the program director, though must not violate duty hour limits.
 Non-traditional fellows will coordinate equivalent clinical requirements on a case-by-case basis.